+Maria Francesca Talamonti

+(Chairman)

-Maria Francesca Roberto Padova Bettina Solimando Talamonti (Standing Statutory Auditor) (Standing Statutory Auditor) (Chairman) Born in Rome in 1978, she is a Born in Rome in 1956, he is a Born in San Severo (FG) in graduate in Economics and graduate in Law of Roma 1974, she is a graduate in Commerce of L.U.I.S.S.
-University.
-He has been a Economics and Commerce of University in Rome.
-She has member of the Bar Association Verona University.
-She has been registered with the Rome of Rome since 1985.
-He is a been registered with the Charted Accountants' Register statutory auditor and member Verona Chartered Accountants' since 2006 and with the Legal of the Supervisory Committee and Auditors' Register since Auditors Register since 2007.
-(Lgs.
-Decree 231/2001) for 2002.
-She is a statutory She is a statutory auditor for companies operating in the auditor for industrial and various Companies in the industrial, energy and medical commercial companies. sector of energy, investments devices sector.
+Born in Rome in 1978, she is a graduate in Economics and Commerce of L.U.I.S.S.
+University in Rome.
+She has been registered with the Rome Charted Accountants' Register since 2006 and with the Legal Auditors Register since 2007.
+She is a statutory auditor for various Companies in the sector of energy, investments and digital technologies.